maxhallinan/hemulen.js/README.markdown

     + The file object that has been successfully stored on the data model.
 - `hemulen-filestored.detail.fileId`
     + Type: String
     + The key under which the file has been stored on the data model. **`fileId` should be stored for later use.** Without the value of `fileId`, the file cannot be removed from the data model or updated with additional properties.
-Unlike the `instanceId`, there is no method to query the data model for a `fileId`.
+Unlike the `hemulenId`, there is no method to query the data model for a `fileId`.
 A file whose `fileId` is unknown to the application is stranded on the data model.
 - `hemulen-filestored.detail.hemulen`
     + Type: Object
     + Hemulen instance configuration
     + The Hemulen context
-- `hemulen-filestored.detail.instanceId`
+- `hemulen-filestored.detail.hemulenId`
     + Type: String

 ###Error Events